Need a Vegan Paris Guide? Look no further! Here are some of the best vegan restaurants in Paris!

 The vegetarian burrito without cheese is vegan and is loaded with cactus, mushrooms, guacamole, onions, lettuce, and tomatoes.
 The flour tortillas are homemade and the whole thing is grilled to perfection.
 It’s a big messy, delicious dish that will satisfy even the most hungry vegan appetite.
 Highly recommended if you’re craving Mexican food, hungover, or just looking for something a little different in Paris.

-Vegan Food, Clothing, and Tattoo Shops in Paris
+Vegan Groceries, Clothing, and Tattoo Shops in Paris

 Paris is chocked full of vegan and vegan friendly food shops and clothing stores.